hotpacket/modelstealing/README.md

 The black-box model provides buy/sell recommendations based on stock market data, specifically a stock's daily open, close, high, low, and volume.
 This particular model is a classification model, not a time series.

 #### Methodology
-I created a dataset from public stock price data, and submitted it to the black-box model, and recorded its recommendations as the classification (my "y" values) I want my model to duplicate.
+I created a dataset from public stock price data, and submitted it to the black-box model, and recorded its recommendations as the classification (label) I want my model to duplicate.

 I tried four classification model types to create the stolen model: K-nearest neighbors, logistic regression, decision trees, and support vector machines.